skynet-guide/docs/docs/skynet/introduction.en.md

 So how did the team work around this?
 Well the idea is to use something called a **Skynet Portal**.

 ## Skynet Portals
 A Skynet portal is a simple concept in practice.
 It effectively is an entry point to using the Sia network without having to run a node yourself.
 So someone else runs a dedicated server running a Sia node with Skynet turned on, and there’s a front end in front of that that allows users to interact with it.
-For example, check out [siasky](https://siasky.net), Skynet Lab’s official portal.
+For example, check out <a href="https://siasky.net" target="_blank" rel="noopener noreferrer">siasky</a>, Skynet Lab’s official portal.
 You can find more portals in our list of [Skynet Portals](/skynet/portals.html).

 But what separates this from any other centralized file sharing platform out there like Dropbox or Mediafire?
 Well the main differentiator is that since the portals use the Sia network as a backend instead of their own servers, every file is available on every portal.
-For example Big Buck Bunny (an old Blender open source video file) is fully available at [siasky.net](https://siasky.net/CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA), [skyportal.xyz](https://skyportal.xyz/CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA) and every other Skynet Portal at this Sia link: sia://CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA.
+For example Big Buck Bunny (an old Blender open source video file) is fully available at <a href="https://siasky.net/CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA" target="_blank" rel="noopener noreferrer">siasky.net</a>, <a href="https://skyportal.xyz/CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA" target="_blank" rel="noopener noreferrer">skyportal.xyz</a> and every other Skynet Portal at this Sia link: sia://CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA.
 But these are not a duplicates of the file.
 You always access the same file, just through different portals.
 This is the next level up from federated, it’s decentralized!

 >Note, often people claim that Skynet isn’t decentralized because the ingress/egress points are centralized.
 This is a fair point.
 But currently it isn’t possible to make something with a higher level of decentralization.
 It is being worked on, as stated above, but having site interoperability is pretty awesome in itself.
 Any file can be accessed from any portal, no matter who pins it or where they are.
 Now, each portal respectively can block any file they would like(for example, Skynet Labs won’t be paying for you to access content that’s illegal in their jurisdiction), but since anyone can set up their own portal, it’s not a huge issue.
 Also setting up your own Skynet portal isn’t easy, per say, but it is do-able if you have technical chops.
-For a guide on how to do this, look [here](https://github.com/NebulousLabs/skynet-webportal/tree/master/setup-scripts).
+For a guide on how to do this, look <a href="https://github.com/NebulousLabs/skynet-webportal/tree/master/setup-scripts" target="_blank" rel="noopener noreferrer">here</a>.

 ## What about the registry?
 I haven’t talked about this so far because I didn’t want to overwhelm the reader with new stuff.
 But the registry, in essence, is a mutable file pointer built on top of the Sia network.
 Okay, but what does that mean?
 Each registry entry itself is only 256B on the hosts storage(usually on the main SSD) and it contains a couple things, though the only one I’m gonna be focusing on is the data field.
 In that data field, you can store up to 128B of whatever data you would like (though this is generally used to store a single `Skylink`).